 How much time do I have before foreclosure?

 It depends on your state, your lender, and where you are in the process.
 Most states have a multi-stage timeline: missed payments, formal notice of default, notice of acceleration or notice of trustee sale, and finally the foreclosure sale itself.
-The window between first missed payment and foreclosure sale is typically a matter of weeks to months, not days, but it varies.
+The window between the first missed payment and foreclosure sale is typically a matter of weeks to months, not days, but it varies.
 Even if you have received a notice, you usually still have options.
 Start the conversation as early as you can; the earlier, the more options.
 We can help you understand where you actually are on the timeline.

 Can I just stop opening the mail and hope it goes away?